colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 #### Geographic names

 It's not much of a stretch of the imagination to go from training on names of people to names of places (examples from the dataset: "Gall Creek", "Grovertown", "Aneta", "Goodyear Heights").
-Here are some examples from our RBM's dreamed atlas (more [here](https://github.com/colinmorris/char-rbm/blob/master/samples/usgeo_unique.txt)):
+Here are some random examples from our RBM's dreamed atlas (more [here](https://github.com/colinmorris/char-rbm/blob/master/samples/usgeo_unique.txt)):

     sama
     marchestee hill